The Big Picture On The Minimum Down Payment For An Investment Property:

 Should you always just stick to the minimum down payment for an investment property?
 Are there upsides to increasing that down payment amount?

-When flipping a house, a higher down payment rarely helps more than it hurts.
-But before you try to buy a rental property with no money down, consider that a higher down payment actually protects you in some ways.
+On the other hand, a higher down payment rarely helps more than it hurts.
+But before you get a loan for a rental property with no money down, consider that a higher down payment actually protects you in some ways.

 The first is obvious: the less you borrow, the better the property cash flows.
 Which is, of course, the point of rental properties.